Reducing infections

 28.04.2023

 Preventing the transmission of microbial infections is a global challenge.
-A research team led by NCCR Bio-Inspired Materials researchers at the University of Fribourg has developed an antimicrobial coating…
+A team led by NCCR Bio-Inspired Materials researchers at the University of Fribourg has developed an antimicrobial coating that…

 Read more